replicant1/TechnicalEvaluation/README.md

 - Runtime configuration properties are set in the file `assets/config.properties`
 - Views and Presenters communicate via well defined interfaces e.g. `IScenario1View`, `IScenario1Presenter`.
 - Presenters send messages to Models synchronously, via well defined interfaces.
 - Models send messages to Presenters asynchrounsly using Events and an EventBus.
-I have only done this for Scenario 2 at the moment, as it involves use cases where asynchronous results are achieved.
-This is not so for Scenario 1, so I have saved some time by simply having the presenter update both model and view synchronously.

 #### The Facade Pattern